Plan before you travel

 - the official website of the country you wish to enter or transit, or

 - that country’s diplomatic representative in New Zealand.

 Many countries require travellers to self-isolate for 14 days on arrival, or have a negative COVID-19 test result before they can travel.

 Travel advice for New Zealanders

 The New Zealand Government is urging any New Zealanders currently travelling overseas to register with SafeTravel.
 If you register, you will receive notification of any changes made to travel advice.

 If you are a foreign national travelling in New Zealand, we recommend you consider returning home as soon as you are able to.

 New Zealand has quarantine-free travel arrangements with some countries and territories.
 Make sure you check what you need to do before you travel, and what you might have to do if the COVID-19 situation changes.

-You can travel from New Zealand to Australia without needing to enter managed isolation.
+You can travel from New Zealand to Australia or the Cook Islands without needing to enter managed isolation.
 You must meet immigration requirements and eligibility criteria.
 Make sure you keep up to date on quarantine-free travel requirements.

 Pre-departure COVID-19 test if you're leaving New Zealand